JnuSimba/UNP/README.md

 UNP
 ===

-some exercises  and mini projects about unix network programming.
+There are some exercises  and mini projects like miniFtpd about unix network programming.

-enter every sub directory, just run make.
+Enter every sub directory, just run make.

-if you find some bugs in codes, please contact me via QQ:747118929
+If you find some bugs in codes, please contact me via QQ:747118929